stuzenz/flutter-android-sdk-image/README.md

 ### To note

 - Sometimes the Android emulator would not start, and I would have to run `emulator -avd android-simple` again

+## TODO

+- I might look as persisting the `avdmanager` generated images to the host machine